Tilapia as exotic species: Galapagos Islands, Ecuador

 Tilapia have been introduced into Laguna Junco, a volcanic caldera in the Galapagos Islands.
 Within the caldera, there is an absence of native freshwater fish.
 Several invertebrates endemic to the Galapagos, specifically within the Laguna Junco caldera, spend all or part of their lifecycle in freshwater.
 The Galapagos dragonfly, is a prime example of an endemic Galapagos invertebrate.
 Tilapia therefore pose a significant threat to the Galapagos dragon fly and other endemic animals.
 As of 2007, The Ecuadorian Park Service is developing a plan to rid the Galapagos Islands of tilapia.
 International assistance in the form of US Aid for International Development and the US Geological Survey will supplement The Ecuadorian Park Service.

-It is important to note that tilapia have also been introduced to South America.
+Tilapia have also been introduced to South America.
 In addition, many parts of Latin America house tilapia in aquaculture pens.
 Many of these fish have escaped and now populate riparian habitats throughout much of Latin America.